Measurements of Born Cross Sections of $e^+e^-\to D_s^{*+} D_{sJ}^{-} +c.c.$: Selection Criteria

 The candidate events of $\ee\to\Dssp\Dszm$, $\ee\to\Dssp\Dsom$, and $\ee\to\Dssp\Dsoom$ are selected with a partial reconstruction method to obtain higher efficiencies.
 The \Dszm, \Dsom, and \Dsoom{} signals are searched for in the recoil-mass spectrum of \Dssp\ candidates.
 The \Dssp{} candidates are reconstructed via $\Dssp\to\gamma\Dsp$, while the \Dsp{} candidates are reconstructed via $\Dsp\to\phi\pi^+$, $\phi\to K^+K^-$ and $\Dsp\to\overline{K}^{*0}K^+$, $\overline{K}^{*0}\to K^-\pi^+$.
 Thus, there are three charged tracks from \Dsp{} decays and one additional photon candidate from $\Dssp\to\gamma\Dsp$.

 Each track must originate from the interaction point (IP), which means that the distance of the closest approach to the IP of each track is required to be within 10~cm in the beam direction and within 1~cm in the plane perpendicular to the beam direction.
 Additionally, each track must reside within the active region of the MDC, meaning that its polar angle $\theta$ must satisfy $|\cos\theta|<$ 0.93.
 The $\mathrm{d}E/\mathrm{d}x$ and TOF information are used to perform particle identification (PID).
 Pion candidates are required to satisfy $\mathrm{Prob}(\pi)>\mathrm{Prob}(K)$ and $\mathrm{Prob}(\pi)>0.001$, where $\mathrm{Prob}(\pi)$ and $\mathrm{Prob}(K)$ are the PID probabilities for a track to be a pion and kaon, respectively.
 Kaon candidates are required to satisfy $\mathrm{Prob}(K)>\mathrm{Prob}(\pi)$ and $\mathrm{Prob}(K)>0.001$.
+With these PID requirements, the probability of misidentifying a $K^+$ as $\pi^+$ or a $\pi^+$ as $K^+$ is below 3\%.

-The photon candidates are selected from EMC showers, which are not associated with charged tracks.
+The photon candidates are selected from EMC showers that are not associated with charged tracks.
 The deposited energy is required to be larger than 25~MeV in the barrel EMC ($\left|\cos\theta\right|<0.8$), or larger than 50~MeV in the end-cap EMC ($0.86<\left|\cos\theta\right|<0.92$).
 To eliminate the showers from charged particles, the angle between the photon and the extrapolated impact point of any good charged track at the EMC front face must be larger than $20^\circ$.
 The timing of the shower is required to be within $[50,700]$~ns after the reconstructed event start time to suppress noise and energy deposits unrelated to the event.

 To reconstruct \Dssp\ mesons, two kaons, one pion, and one photon candidates are required.
 All the $K^+K^-\pi^+$ in all combinations of $\gamma K^+K^-\pi^+$, which pass a vertex fit are kept.
 Mass-constrained fits to the nominal masses of \Dsp{} and \Dssp{} (2C) are performed, and the $\chi^2$ of this fit is required to be less than 10 to suppress the backgrounds.
 To select $\Dsp\to\phi\pi^+$, $\phi\to K^+K^-$ and $\Dsp\to\overline{K}^{*0}K^+$, $\overline{K}^{*0}\to K^-\pi^+$ submodes, the invariant masses of $K^+K^-$ and $K^-\pi^+$ are required to satisfy $|M(K^+K^-)-m_{\phi}|<9$~MeV/$c^2$ and $|M(K^-\pi^+)-m_{\overline{K}^{*0}}|<84$~MeV/$c^2$, respectively, where $m_\phi$ ($m_{\overline{K}^{*0}}$) is the nominal mass of the $\phi$ ($\overline{K}^{*0}$) meson taken from the PDG~\cite{PDG2020}.